paachary/aws-resources/scripts/aws_glue/README.md

 Step6 : Once the changes and implemented and tested, execute the Glue Job using the UI / CLI.

+Important point to note is that the Glue Job must have the appropriate permissions to act on the contents of the S3 bucket.
+Hence ensure that role with Read/write/List permissions on the S3 bucket is assigned to the Job.

 In case of job errors / success, the same will be displayed in the job results window pane.